agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 I}$ of *processes*, which we think of these as executing on independent, often geographically dispersed computers that communicate by message-passing.
-Processes can *only* coordinate by passing messages over the network.[^fn]
-[^fn]: This fact is implied by absence of a common memory, whereas processes on the same machine have the option to share data by writing it to a memory location both processes have access to.
+Processes can *only* coordinate by passing messages over the network.
+This fact is implied by absence of a common memory, whereas processes on the same machine have the option to share data by writing it to a memory location both processes have access to.

 A foundational assumption is that the network is almost always less than perfectly reliable---this fact can be counted on during